sch246/MaidUseHandCrank/README.en_us.md

 # MaidUseHandCrank

-Allows Touhou Little Maid to use Create's Hand Crank
+Allows Touhou Little Maid to use Create's Hand Crank.

 <p align="center">
     <a href="README.md">简体中文</a> |